axibase/atsd/administration/monitoring-metrics/hbase-write-test.md

 HBase Write Test allows you to:

-* Analyze the data being ingested, for example the number of unique metric/entity/tag combinations, and run a write throughput test.
+* Analyze the data being loaded, for example the number of unique metric/entity/tag combinations, and run a write throughput test.
 * Launch an Auto Test to view a matrix of throughput statistics for different batch sizes and thread count combinations.